 It’s really up to you which avenue you choose.
 The crucial factor is to remain realistic about what any change efforts can or can’t accomplish.
 It helps a lot to learn to love yourself for who you are as an entire person, not simply for your appearance traits, and not based on any week or year that hasn’t seemed kind to you.

-Keeping perspective is good – but also remember we FEEL our best when we think we LOOK our best and vice versa – whether you get there by your parent’s genes or with the help of plastic or cosmetic surgery
+Keeping perspective is good.
+But remember we FEEL our best when we think we LOOK our best and vice versa.
+Whether you get there by your parent’s genes or with the help of plastic or cosmetic surgery

 These days, you do have choices about appearance changes.

 If something isn’t to your satisfaction, you may be able to change it with a surgical or non-surgical procedure.
-But be sure that whatever changes you might be considering, you’re wanting these changes for YOU alone – not to please or attract anyone else.
+But be sure that whatever changes you might be considering, you’re wanting these changes for YOU alone.
+Don’t do it to please or attract anyone else.

-In fact, if you have unrealistic expectations and believe that having surgery will entirely transform your life, you’re apt to be disappointed.
+In fact, if you have unrealistic expectations and believe that having surgery will entirely transform your life, you’re setting yourself up for disappointment.
 If you’re considering surgery, be sure you fully assess your expectations and make sure they’re realistic.
 Be sure you also ask about potential results and the surgical risks you need to be aware of.